 While the car and engine were awaiting restoration I began sourcing original and NOS parts for the car.
 I was fortunate to get lots of support from the people at v8buick, the Buick AACA forum as well as lots of Ebay and Craiglist shopping to find most of the correct parts needed.
 I was able to find a date-code correct Stage 1 carburetor, an NOS clear-top reservoir, NOS headlight bezels, along with many other parts that the car needed to be complete.

-The car is currently undergoing restoration and should be complete by 2017 or 2018.
+The car is currently undergoing restoration and should be complete in 2019 or 2020.